How can people with no credit history or score get a personal loan?

 - Lenders will report your behavior to all three agencies

-- See your first score after six months of payments of on-time payments
+- See your first score after six months of on-time payments

 How to Qualify